-Jonathan Zhu has a general federal income tax practice, and advises on mergers, acquisitions, leveraged buy-outs, capital markets, and investment fund matters.
+Jonathan Zhu has a general federal income tax practice, and advises on mergers, acquisitions, private equity transactions, capital markets, and investment fund matters.

 Prior to the practice of law, Jonathan was an engagement manager at McKinsey & Company.
-He was a theoretical physicist before law school, and currently has an h-index of 18 for his research.EDUCATION:
+He was a theoretical physicist before law school, and has an h-index of 18 for his research.EDUCATION:

 - J.D., Yale Law School, 1998